subsoap/tone/README.md

-# tone
+# Tone
-A simple, convenient sound play for Defold
+A simple, convenient sound player for Defold